 Dr. Frank Madill AM and Mr John Wise

-The Hobart address delivered by Reg Watson on the 2nd of June 2019 is available here
+The Launceston address delivered by Reg Watson on the 21st of June 2020 is available here

 From left John Presser, Kelvin Daley, Reg Watson and Derek Millhouse